Tip # 2: Boost your metabolism program

 You don’t have to change what you currently eat as your breakfast meal, if you don’t want to.
 Even if you regularly eat one pound of bacon (although I hope not), all that’s required of you is to eat one or two vegetables with your usual “breakfast.”
 If you want to omit something to fit in this extra bit of food, that’s entirely up to you.
 Although, if you do, it’s a good idea to omit a poor-quality food choice.

 Have a carrot, a celery stick, mini cucumbers, cherry tomatoes, or whatever vegetables appeal to you.
-Add veggies to an omelet.
+Add the veggies to an omelet.
 Have any left-over vegetables from last night's meal.
 You can even have any frozen veggies currently stocked in your freezer: cook up a small amount (1/2 to one cup).
 And switch it up if you can.
 Try to avoid always having the same vegetable choice(s) every morning.
 Each vegetable has differing nutrients, so a wider variety of vegetables ensures you are getting a wider variety of nutrients.
 And that’s important for good health.
 Can’t think of lots of different kinds of veggies?
 Google “vegetables.”
-There are probably lots you’ve never heard of, or tried.
+There are probably lots you’ve never even heard of or tried.
 Let this be a learning experience for you.

 Don’t eat breakfast?
 Don’t feel guilty.
 There’s no hard and fast rule or conclusive studies about eating breakfast.
 Although breakfast, like any meal, can boost your metabolic rate.
 But if you feel absolutely no hunger when you awake in the morning, respect what your body is telling you.
 The biggest concern with regular breakfast-skippers is they may end up overeating as the day progresses.
 However, there are also those who are hungrier all day long when they eat breakfast!
 We are all different.
 If you are a breakfast skipper who ends up overeating later in the day, experiment with eating your one or two vegetable choices shortly after you awake.
 Perhaps crunch on raw veggies on your way to work, or when you get there.
 You may develop a habit of eating breakfast, which can help curb your hunger later in the day.
 (NOTE: Breakfast-skippers are often people who eat their last meal very late in the evening, therefore they aren’t hungry upon awakening the next morning.
 Perhaps eating dinner/supper earlier is another “tip” you can practise in the future?).
 Otherwise, if you are a breakfast-skipper but overeating later isn’t a problem for you, then simply have your extra breakfast vegetable(s) during the first official meal of your day.